jknapka/mvca/src/tg/unter/README.txt

 	decommit by clicking.
 Currently the format of those links is "/respond?user_id=U&neid=N".
 This is bad, those URLs are easily guessable.
-What we should actually do is generate a GUID for each user/event combination, store it associated with the event and user, and use it in the URL.
+What we should actually do is generate a UUID for each user/event combination, store it associated with the event and user, and use it in the URL.
   - We also want users to be able to respond (or decommit) by responding to a text message.
 Need to check Twilio API